Temporary Total Disability (TTD)

 How To Calculate TTD Benefits and How Long They Last

-TTD benefits rely on weekly minimum and maximum limits, so the amount a person will receive will vary.
+TTD benefits rely on the weekly minimum and maximum limits, so the amount a person will receive will vary.
 The employee’s average weekly wage is generally based on gross (pre-tax) wages for the 52-week period prior to the date of the injury.
 In other words, they look at the wages a person has earned in the past year to determine their benefit amount.

 Other factors could also impact the wages a person will receive.
 These include whether the person had more than one job at the time of the injury.
 Plus, how consistently the person worked during the prior 52-week period.